noahjgreer/MinecraftLCE-MeowEdition/README.md

 ## Building for PC and 8th Generation

 > [!CAUTION]
-> Currently broken.
+> Building for Xbox One, PS4 and 32-bit Windows was NOT tested!

 ### Requirements
-1. Visual Studio 2019
+1. Visual Studio 2012 Professional (or Ultimate)
-2. Desktop C++ Development Tools
-3. Windows 10 SDK
+2. Windows 10 SDK
-4. (Consoles ONLY) SDK of Xbox One / PS4
+3. (Consoles ONLY) SDK of Xbox One / PS4

 ### Build

-1. Open `MinecraftPC.sln` on VS2019.
+1. Open `MinecraftPC.sln` on VS2012.
 2. Set configuration to `Release`.
 3. Set platform to the one you wish to build it for (x86, x64, Durango, Orbis).
 4. On the top bar, select `Build -> Build Solution`.